 Additional results detailing the client-experienced P50 Max, P90 Max, and P99 Max on queries performed under these same set of load levels, collected during the same set of test runs, can be found here.

 As can be seen in these results, Azul’s Platform Prime is fast.
 It is by far the highest throughput JVM for powering Cassandra, based on pure throughput alone.
 It also exhibits better response times and latencies, at pretty much any percentile, than any other JVM.

 But the combination of throughput and responsiveness is where Azul Platform Prime really shines: the ability to maintain good response time behavior closer to its highest achievable throughputs, and far beyond those that make other JVMs start to fail service levels on the exact same node type.
 This ability allows Cassandra, when run on the Prime JVM, to extract more useful capacity out of every node: to drive individual nodes to higher throughputs and higher utilization levels before service levels are compromised.

-In the real world, this translates to fewer nodes needed when carrying the same Cassandra workload, and to a lower cost.
+In the real world, this translates to fewer nodes needed when carrying the same Apache Cassandra workload, and to a lower cost.

 How much lower?
 Obviously, your mileage may vary depending on your Cassandra workload and service level requirements.

 For the workload and service levels detailed above, Azul Platform Prime exhibited a load carrying capacity that is at least 2x better than any other JVM configuration tested on the exact same configuration of AWS instances.
 This means a cost that is more than 2x lower.